-Challenges like invoice reconciliation, manual processing and rework on data-entry errors make managing the business supply chain painful.
+Today's challenges of invoice reconciliation, manual processing and rework on data-entry errors make managing the business supply chain/procurement painful.
 We can help make it easy.
-Speak to doxa today.
+Speak to us today.